adsh296/NTP/README.md

 # How to get it working:

-1. To run the webapp just go to cmd and run python custom_flask.py
+1. To run the webapp just go to cmd and run python ntpFinal.py

 2. Just copy paste the localhost http://127.0.0.1:5000/ and you can see the following page

-3. Here you need to enter the user name and password
+3. Here you need to enter the user name

 4. Then you need to upload the image and you can see that it starts detecting brands